ZKCamp/aleo-store-assignment/README.md

 <br />

-- **buy(token: Token, item: u8, quantity: u64, bill_amount: u64) -> (Token, Item)**: This function allows a user to purchase items from the store by providing a token record, specifying the item to purchase, the quantity desired, and the total bill amount.
+- **buy(token: Token, item_id: u8, quantity: u64, bill_amount: u64) -> (Token, Item)**: This function allows a user to purchase items from the store by providing a token record, specifying the item to purchase, the quantity desired, and the total bill amount.
 It calculates the difference between the token amount and the bill amount, creates a new token record with the remaining balance to give back to the user, and returns the purchased item in an item record.
 It then proceeds to finalize the purchase by adjusting the mappings accordingly.

     To verify that you have implemented this correctly, you can run the following command